Skip to footer content

 Building a PDF Report Generator

-Let's put these ideas into practice by utilizing inheritance and IronPDF to create a basic PDF report generator.
-First, we'll work with the Report base class:
+Let's use inheritance and IronPDF to create a simple PDF report generator.
+First, we define a Report base class:

 public class Report